hackergrrl/hypercore-private-box/README.md

 # hypercore-private-box

-> Encrypt messages that only a set of hypercores can decrypt.
+> Encrypt messages that only members of a set of hypercores can decrypt.

 Wraps [private-box](https://github.com/auditdrivencrypto/private-box) to support hypercore (ed25519) keys.